How to Set Up Monthly Payments on Your IRS Tax Debt

 Managing Your IRS Installment Agreement

-You can check your payment history and how much you owe online.
+You can check your payment history and see how much you owe online.
 If you don’t have an online account, have your ID ready and be prepared to answer authentication questions based on details from your credit report.

 You can also request changes to your payment agreement online.
 The IRS charges $10 to revise your payment plan — low-income taxpayers can make revisions for free.
+For example, you can change your payment date or banking details online.
+You can also change your payment amount as long as the new amount worksÂ

 How to Avoid Going into Default on Your Installment Agreement